On Cone Restriction Estimates in Higher Dimensions: Preliminaries

 \subsection{Transverse Equidistribution Estimates}

-By using a version of Heisenberg uncertainty principle, Guth \cite{G2} established the transverse equidistribution estimates for paraboloids.
-However, due to the thin thickness of tubes in the case of cone, $Eg$ may be concentrated on an extremely thin layer of $N_{R^{1/2+{\delta }_m}}\left(\boldsymbol{\mathrm{Z}}\right)$, and thus this property may fail to hold.
+Using a version of the Heisenberg uncertainty principle, Guth \cite{G2} established transverse equidistribution estimates for the paraboloid.
+However, in the cone setting the tubes are much thinner, and $Eg$ may be concentrated on an extremely thin layer of $N_{R^{1/2+\delta_m}}(\mathbf{Z})$, so this property may fail to hold.